James Bond 007: Agent Under Fire (2001)

 These thoughts swirled around his head for a few moments, before he dismissed the Sensible Suit from his dark, tightly air-conditioned office, sat back into his luxury chair (upholstered with endangered tiger skin) and begin to assess the microtransaction profit sweet spots for the upcoming, not at all anticipated Command and Conquer mobile game.
 Somewhere deep down inside you, the 90s child is screaming for their lives.

 The graphics aren’t exceptional either, even on the more powerful GameCube, and the story is pretty far-fetched even taking into account the wider context of crazy Bondian tales.
-Here, I’m talking about when evil druglords would turn into balloons and pop, intestine-free.
+Here, I’m talking about when evil druglords would turn into balloons and pop, their intestines nowhere to be found.
 Or when Grace Jones was put forward as a Bond Girl and preyed on a 73-year-old Roger Moore, God rest him.

-Agent Under Fire is some nonsense about clones, and probably energy or something, and you really shouldn’t take too much notice of what’s being said in the cutscenes at too low a volume.
+Agent Under Fire is some nonsense about clones, and probably energy or something, and really you shouldn’t take too much notice of what’s being said in the cutscenes at too low a volume.
 That is, until a shapely woman comes on screen and Bond delivers his usual one-liners.
-So, it’s quite like watching the films themselves really.
+In that essence, actually it is quite like watching the films.

 The enemies barely react to getting shot, either – they sort of do a spasm, or maybe it’s a shrug, as if they’ve caught your bullet on the shoulder and are about to volley it away on their left foot.
 Sometimes they get into scripted animations, like trying to activate an alarm, and you can put six hundred bullets up their mush – nothing.
 They’ll feel nothing, and you’ll feel nothing but impotent rage.

 And this is all worth noting, because Goldeneye 007 had all of these features and more.
-I mean, the enemy AI in that game is pretty poultice nowadays but it was fun to mess around with them.
+Of course, the enemy AI in that game is pretty poultice nowadays but it was fun to mess around with them.
 In AUF, you sometimes feel as if you’d be better off feeding the guns to the enemies.

 And my God are the automatic weapons inaccurate.
 Bust off one or two rounds, and you might hit your target.
 Keep the trigger planted, and your machine gun will snarl back at you and claim that it’s a shotgun instead, or it wouldn’t be dispersing your shots all over the room if you fire at enemies from more than six feet away.
 And of course, those rare golden bullets that do hit the enemies are harmless anyway.